jesseboudreau80/playhooky-frontend/README.md

 - More conventions and patters can be found looking the code

 # Summary of limitations
-- Toogether name and brand are registered, therefore you cannot use the name, designs and colors
+- The Toogether name and brand are registered; you cannot use the name, designs, or colors.
 - You can use the app for any learning purpose as long as it runs in your local environment.
-In other words, you cannot deploy our code
+In other words, you cannot deploy our code.
-- You can use the code for learning purposes and references, so if you are creating a similar app, you can use our code as reference to learn how to do things.
-For example, if you need to build a swipe feature, you can use the Toogether code to learn how to do it and get inspiration in the way we've done it
+- You can use the code for learning purposes and references.
+For example, if you are creating a similar app, you can use our code to learn how to build features like a swipe function and get inspiration from our implementation.
+- You cannot sell this code in any form.
+- You cannot conduct business with this code in any form

+More information can be found in the LICENSE file in the root of the project.
+If you know of someone who is not respecting these limitations, please contact the owner at damianstonedev@gmail.com.
+The open-source world thrives on our respectful behavior ❤️